 Crack elevates the risk of stroke, sleep problems, and lethargy

-Overdose is a real possibility with crack cocaine due to the user’s urge to chase the initial high experienced.
+Overdose is a real possibility with crack cocaine due to the user’s urge to chase the initial high experience.
 Crack can cause psychological problems as well including psychosis, an inability to distinguish between reality and fantasy.

 If you or a loved one has used crack cocaine and wonder if there is a potential for addiction to the drug, several outward signs happen that can help you identify whether a substance use disorder is present.
 These signs can include: